 People with Ménière’s disease have a build-up of excess fluid in the inner ear.

 Many types of accidents can cause hearing loss.
-Hearing loss can occur when the eardrum is injured by the force of an explosion.
+Hearing loss can occur when the force of an explosion injures the eardrum.

 Or it may be the result of an object breaking the eardrum during an attempt to clean the ear canal.

 This is a medical emergency.
 A person loses hearing for three days or less.

 In most cases, only one ear is affected.
 The underlying problem may be a viral infection.

 Many prescription and non-prescription medications can damage hearing and cause hearing loss.
 These include high doses of:

 - Anti-cancer chemotherapy drugs.

 Age-related hearing loss (presbycusis) is not a single disease.
 Instead, it is a category of the cumulative effects of aging on the ears.